flightplan-tool/flightplan/docs/api.md

 Returns a Luxon DateTime object representing the arrival date and time (with time zone of the destination airport).

 ### .toJSON() -> *Object*

+Returns a read-only JSON representation of the Segment.

 ```javascript
 segment.toJSON()